Amanyadav-07/DeepLearning-Journey/README.md

 ## 🎯 Overview

 This repository serves as a comprehensive learning resource for deep learning enthusiasts, students, and practitioners.
-It covers fundamental concepts to advanced architectures, with practical implementations that help strengthen understanding and track learning progress.
+It covers fundamental concepts to advanced architectures, with practical implementations and clear explanations throughout.

 ## 📖 Topics Covered